Mohitchand04/Eartquake-NEIC--Analysis-SQL/README.md

 Magnitude Type: The scale used to measure the magnitude (e.g., Richter, Moment Magnitude).
 Source: The reporting agency or entity.
 Status: The status of the earthquake report (e.g., reviewed, automatic).

+**NOTE**
+The queries in this project is written in Bigquery so if some query doesn't work in MySQL make sure to check the alternative syntax for SQL for the same.